moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 Introduction
 ============

-My number one goal [my primary goal/ultimate goal?] in my capacity as a teaching faculty in the Mechanical Engineering department is to facilitate the most fulfilling, rich, and empowering experience for as many of our students that I can, both in and out of the department.
+My primary goal in my capacity as a teaching faculty in the Mechanical Engineering department is to facilitate the most fulfilling, rich, and empowering experience for as many of our students that I can, both in and out of the department.
 In particular, I want to foster the joy of engineering and learning, intrinsically motivated student **led** learning, and inclusive multidisciplinary approaches to solving problems.

-To achieve this goal, my academic role is centered around undergraduate education in our department, Mechanical and Aerospace Engineering[this is a little awkward. if you mention ME up above, you don't have to mention here].
-I teach between four and six courses per academic year, develop our capacity for and success in engineering education, serve the university in educational related needs [what does this mean?], and represent the university and myself in a professional manner?[can't think of a good way but you use capacity 2x in this sentence] internationally.
+To achieve this goal, my academic role is centered around undergraduate education in our department.
+I teach between four and six courses per academic year, develop our capability for and success in engineering education, serve the university in educational related needs, and represent the university and myself in a professionally domestically and internationally.

-My long term goals involve developing innovative curricula to enhance both teaching and learning.
+My long term goals span from my classroom to other's.
 These goals can be categorized in terms of their broadness of impact:

 Classroom innovations
    For the classes I teach and am involved with I will continuously develop new methods to improve student learning.
 These methods will be based on research backed evidence and my own assessments, thus requiring continuous experimentation.
 Department wide